michaellunzer/evolution-astro-blog/src/content/posts/workout-week6-thursday.md

 - Dynamic Warm-Up

-- Do the same workout from week 5, except cut down the rest time to 50 seconds.
+- Do the same workout from <a href="/workout-week5-thursday/">week 5</a>, except cut down the rest time to 50 seconds.

 - After the workout: Go directly into low- to medium-intensity cardio for at least 20 minutes.